ValentinKil/ValentinKil.github.io/_pages/publications.md

 Here is also the list of my [pairings](/files/pdf/Couplage.pdf) and my master's thesis on the lesson [Prime Numbers, Applications](/files/pdf/Memoire_nb_premier.pdf)

 ## 4A Seminar
-This year, Pauline Hellio and I organised the traditional seminar for fourth-year students at ENS Rennes.
+In 2023, Pauline Hellio and I organised the traditional seminar for fourth-year students at ENS Rennes.
 Here are the summaries of the presentations [Day 1](/files/pdf/Journee4A.pdf), [Day 2](/files/pdf/Journee4A2.pdf) as well as my personal contribution to this day (in French) [here](/files/pdf/LGN.pdf).